ontech/PayPal-Mobile-Plugin-Zen-Cart/README.md

     + b.
 Under the 'My Account' tab, click 'Profile'
     + c.
 Under the 'Selling Online' section, click the 'Update' button next the API Access line.
     + d.
 Under Option 2 on the next screen, click 'View API Signature'
     + e.
-You will use these details on the page to fill out the API credentials in OsCommerce.
+You will use these details on the page to fill out the API credentials in Zen Cart.
     + f.
 Login to Zen Cart
     + g.
 Go to Modules -> Payment and click on PayPal Express checkout.
     + h.
 Use the details from step 2e. and copy and paste the details accross.